The ETHOS Fellows Program is a 6-session certificate program that:

 - Introduces faculty, staff, and students to the values underlying Ohio State's Shared Values Initiative

 - Invites discussion of the values themselves, how they intersect, and their application in fellows' work

 - Empowers participants to develop further values-based events or projects in their home units

 The ETHOS Fellows Program is open to faculty, staff, and students interested in advancing values-based decisioning-making in their units or organizations.
-Sessions will be led by CEHV Director Piers Turner, with guest presenters.
+Sessions will be led by CEHV Director Piers Turner.

 You can view our Spring 2021 ETHOS Fellows here.

 The Autumn Semester 2021 ETHOS Fellows Program consists of six mandatory sessions to be held online from 12-1 pm on the following dates: October 27, 29, November 3, 5, 10, 12.

 - Excellence and impact: Demonstrating leadership in pursuit of our vision and mission

 - Diversity and innovation: Welcoming differences and making connections among people and ideas

 - Inclusion and equity: Upholding equal rights and advancing institutional fairness